 This is kind of like asking why Hermes or Chanel is expensive.
 Oribe’s expensive because they create high-quality products with great ingredients and because there’s enough demand for them to price high.

-They do things a little differently than most haircare brands, like design their bottles to look like perfumes, incorporate creative ideas for scents, and keep a safety stock of discontinued products (you can reach out to them directly if there’s something you’re obsessed with that’s no longer on shelves).
+They do things a little differently than most haircare brands, like designing their bottles to look like perfumes, incorporating creative ideas for scents, and keeping a safety stock of discontinued products (you can reach out to them directly if there’s something you’re obsessed with that’s no longer on shelves).

 Most are also sulfate-free, help prevent damage from heat styling, and have SPF or UV protection.